-9. Discussion and conclusion
+Discussion and Conclusion

-Existing measures of export performance are typically based on a set of predefined variables and weightings that are treated as identical for all firms (e.g., Lages and Lages, 2004; Zou et al., 1998).
+Existing measures of export performance are typically based on a set of predefined variables and weightings that are treated as identical for all firms (e.g., Lages and Lages 2004; Zou, Taylor, and Osland 1998).
 The lack of attention to managers' perceptions, preferences, and goals has been criticized in previous studies.
 For example, Katsikeas et al. (2016, p.
-11) conclude that ignoring managers' views "forces researchers to either assume (implicitly or explicitly) what firms' goals might be or to adopt more "goal-agnostic" financial-market performance measures" and argue that this approach may lead to inaccurate and misleading results.
+11) conclude that ignoring managers' views "forces researchers to either assume (implicitly or explicitly) what firms' goals might be or to adopt more 'goal-agnostic' financial-market performance measures' and argue that this approach may lead to inaccurate and misleading results.

-In this article, we argue that, when it comes to export performance assessment, one size does not fit all.
-In line with previous studies (e.g., Carneiro et al., 2016; Madsen, 1998), we find evidence that managers hold multi-faceted views of export performance in terms of goals, criteria, and benchmarks, and place different values on these aspects.
-Not only do managers' perceptions of export performance vary among firms, but also within-firm perceptions may change over time.
+In this article, we argue that when it comes to export performance assessment, one size does not fit all.
+In line with previous studies (e.g., Carneiro et al. 2016; Madsen 1998), we find evidence that managers hold multifaceted views of export performance in terms of goals, criteria, and benchmarks, and place different values on these aspects.
+Not only do managers' perceptions of export performance vary among firms, but within-firm perceptions may change over time.
 Therefore, the use of a uniform approach may lead to a mismatch between measured export performance and the manager's perception of this phenomenon.
 For example, profitability may not be the most appropriate measure for capturing the export performance of a firm that is pursuing another goal (e.g., market share growth), and measures that are applicable for large or established firms may be much less so for younger SMEs that are early in their export activities.
-While a manager might consider the firm to be successful, based on the achievement of firm-specific goals, assessment using a different set of researcher-chosen indicators could yield a misleading result.
-This mismatch in the treatment of export performance impedes the generation of reliable knowledge and may be a key reason behind the often-mixed results in the current literature.
-Given these misalignments, it is not surprising that managers may find traditional export performance measures irrelevant to their operations (Alteren and Tudoran, 2016).
+While a manager might consider